iancoleman/codechain_exploration/readme.md

 Are codechain reviews like full-stops, requiring all signatures before further code is added?

+I'm a bit confused here.

+I'll `git commit` and `git push` the second signature.

+## Finalizing the release

+When I did `git pull` of the second signature back onto the laptop (where the first signature was generated) I followed up with `codechain review`.
+This combo of `git pull && codechain review` seems very common.

+After the review was made and signed `codechain status` showed a signed release.
+It still aslo says 'tree is dirty' so there's something in that beyond just release status I suppose.

+So it looks like I've managed to sign a release.
+A couple of surprising
+observations:

+* I ended up doing three signatures to make a release (laptop, then desktop, then laptop again).
+I wonder if that could have been less or if I messed it up somehow?
+I would have thought just laptop then desktop would be enough.

+* git commits and codechain patches are not tied to each other.
+I'm still conceptualizing the most appropriate way for these to work together.
+It's probably going to be a git feature-branch type of workflow that suits this best.

+Next step is to try to avoid having N git commits for N codechain signatures.

+This should be achieved by using detached signatures and non-git communication of those patches to a 'leader' of the patch, who can commit all the signatures in one single git commit.

 ## Open questions

 Is there a clear and simple correlation between codechain patches and git